ToreyHilbert/Machine-Learning-Independent-Study/README.md

-# Machine Learnig and Its Mathematical Basis
+# Machine Learning and Its Mathematical Basis
 by Torey Hilbert (November 2017)

 Goal